AMO-05/Palmoria-HR-Capstone-Project/README.md

 # PALMORIA HR DOCUMENTATION
 This is one of my Data Analysis Capstone project in fulfilment of Digital Skillup Africa- DSA INCUBATOR HUB for the final certification.

-It is to demonstrate my technical indepth in using POWERBI to analyse real situation and give explicit insights that would enhance decision making.
+It is to demonstrate my technical indepth in using POWERBI to analyse real world situation and give explicit insights that would enhance decision making.

 ## PROJECT TOPIC: PALMORIA GROUP HR ANALYSIS